if you're using colab, then install the required modules

 -

-A low-overhead logging/debugging/profiling tool that can trace and visualize your python code execution.
+A low-overhead logging/debugging/profiling tool that can trace and visualise your python code execution.

 Memory profiling#